eclecticiq/rundoc/README.md

     ```

 - As in example above, define variables one on each line.
-- When you run the docs you will be prompted for those.
+- When you run the docs with `-a` option, you will be prompted for all of those.
-- Empty values (e.g. `var1` and `var2` in example) will try to collect actual values from your system environment, so if `var1` was exported before you ran the docs, it will collect it's value as the default value.
+- Empty values (e.g. `var1` and `var2` in example) will try to collect actual values from your system environment, so if `var1` was exported before you ran the docs, it will collect it's value as the default value and will not prompt you for it if `-a` option was not used.
-- If you used `-y` option, you will be prompted only for variables that have empty values and are not exported in your current system environment.
 - All variables will be passed to env for every code block that's being executed.
 - If you use rundoc with tag option `-t`, environment blocks will be filtered in the same way as code blocks.